tmcrockett252/learning-projects/to-do-list/README.md

 - Task completion states
 - Animation and transition effects

-## 📱 Browser Compatibility

-- Modern browsers supporting CSS Grid and Flexbox
-- Google Fonts integration
-- CSS custom properties support
-- Icon file format compatibility (.ico, .png)

 ## 🎨 Design Credits

-All visual design, including layout, color scheme, typography choices, and custom pixel art icons, were created from scratch in Figma as part of this project's complete design-to-
+All custom pixel art icons were found on Pinterest as part of this project!